la2050/archive/_projects/2016/four-rings-giving-la-a-home-to-recharge.md

   - Infrastructure (building/space/vehicles etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  Four Rings is a lifestyle brand dedicated to individual and collective growth through fitness, health, entertainment, and community.
+Our Vision is to provide a premier space for vibrant and eclectic individuals to be galvanized by the realization of our human potential.
+The ChallengeLA2050 grant will directly contribute to the vision of the company through funding for a 35,000 sq. ft.
+LA facility to house our growing community.
 project_impact: >-
   ["Arts establishments","Employment in the creative industries","Jobs per capita","Measures of cultural and global economic influence (“soft